Categories

 The program will need to provide the former name and the new name via the Order Change Request Form.

 No, registration codes are NOT transferable.
-They are unique to each examinee as it contains that examinee’s name and clinical level as well as accommodations and alternate exam location information if applicable.
+They are unique to each examinee as each one contains that examinee’s name and clinical level as well as accommodations and alternate exam location information if applicable.

 To request changes to an order at any point, programs must complete a Order Change Request Form.
 A $300 change fee will be assessed for each change made during the change request period for that year.
 No changes will be accepted after the last day of that period in a given year.

-The program director, program administrator, and any assistant program administrator are automatically set up as proctors and all will be sent the “Welcome” email.
+The program director, program administrator, and any assistant program administrator (as defined in the program’s ABS portal) are automatically set up as proctors and all will receive the “Welcome” email.
 Examinees will not receive this email.

 The program director, program administrator, and assistant program administrator may create additional proctors directly via the testing website.

-Once ABS uploads the FINAL registrations codes, these codes will be listed in the Roster on the testing website.
+Once ABS uploads the FINAL registration codes, these codes will be listed in the Roster on the testing website.

-Individuals not currently in a general surgery program will need to find an ACGME-accredited general surgery program who is willing to host.
-As the host, the program is responsible for ordering and paying for the non-resident’s exam and receiving their results.
+Individuals not currently in a general surgery program will need to find an ACGME-accredited general surgery program who is willing to host them to take the exam.
+As the host, the program is responsible for ordering and paying for the non-resident’s exam and will receive their results.

 ABSITE results are made available only to the general surgery program that ordered and paid for the examination.
 Results are not provided to individual residents or non-resident examinees.
 Results should not be shared outside of the program’s GME department.